Master of Public Affairs Dual Degree Programs - Community and Regional Planning and Public Affairs

 The program is structured so that students earn both master's degrees simultaneously in three years instead of four by eliminating duplicative course work in certain analytic areas and in general electives.

-Students must complete a minimum of 69 credit hours of work in Public Affairs and Community and Regional Planning, which includes a master's professional report from CRP.
+Students must complete a minimum of 69 credit hours of work in Public Affairs and Community and Regional Planning, which includes a master's professional report in either the LBJ School or the CRP department in the final semester of study.
 The curriculum includes the following:

 - 21 hours required Public Affairs core courses